A Detailed Guide on Ecommerce Transactional Emails

-Everything You Need to Know About Transactional Email
+Everything You Need to Know About Ecommerce Transactional Email

 Recently, Seth Godin shared a list of things that "every good marketer knows."
 The list includes a point - "anticipated, personal and relevant advertising always does better than unsolicited junk."
 The post's conclusion says that there's a significant difference between knowing things and implementing them practically.

-Transactional emails are one of those must-have tools that every good marketer should know about so that by implementing them, they can avoid sending unsolicited junk.
+Transactional emails are one of those must-have tools that every good business owner should know about so that by implementing them, they can avoid sending unsolicited junk.
 Confused?
 The explanation is on its way - keep reading!

-When marketers send an email to an individual recipient after a commercial transaction or any other specific action of that buyer, it's called a transactional email.
-A password reset request or a purchase in your connected store are examples of transactional emails.
+When ecommerce business owners send an email to an individual recipient after a commercial transaction or any other specific action of that customer, it's called an ecommerce transactional email.

 How do transactional emails work?